 When plans were being made to drain Whittlesey Mere, a group of local landowners agreed that they would work together and fund the work in return for a share of the drained land.
-The group was led by William Wells (photo right) of Holmewood Hall who was the driving force behind this huge undertaking.
+The group was led by William Wells of Holmewood Hall, who was the driving force behind this huge undertaking.

-William was ahead of his time in many ways and realised that as the peaty land was drained the peat would act like a squeezed out sponge and shrink as the water drained away.
-In order to measure what was happening he decided that a gauge should be installed, so a spot was chosen, at what was one of the lowest points in the whole area and indeed the whole country.
+William was ahead of his time in many ways and realised that as the peaty land was drained, the peat would act like a squeezed sponge and shrink as the water drained away.
+In order to measure what was happening, he decided that a gauge should be installed at what was one of the lowest points in the whole area and country.

 In 1848 a timber post or pile was set up by John Lawrence, the engineer in charge on behalf of William Wells.
 The base of the post was embedded in the clay layer that underlies the peat and the top of the post was cut off level with the soil surface.
 At this time the post was about half a mile from the edge of the Mere and there was about 22 feet of peat from the soil surface down to the clay layer.